zykrah/kicad-kle-placer/README.md

 # KiCAD KLE Placer
 A plugin for KiCAD used to place switches based on a KLE.
 Tested (and should work) in KiCAD 6.

+NOTE:
-> Rotated keys in KLE are NOT SUPPORTED (I'm working on it)
+- Rotated keys in KLE are NOT SUPPORTED (I'm working on it)
-> Diode placement is NOT SUPPORTED (I'm working on it)
+- Diode placement is NOT SUPPORTED (I'm working on it)
-> Plugin is not fully tested
+- Plugin is not fully tested

 # Installation
 Download the github code and place it into `C:\Users\<user>\Documents\KiCad\6.0\scripting\plugins\kicad-kle-placer` (or wherever your plugins folder is located):